ServiceNow/Fast-LLM/docs/quick-start.md

             claimName: pvc-fast-llm-results
     ```

     Save this configuration to a file named `pod-fast-llm-data-management.yaml`.
-Next, apply this configuration to your Kubernetes cluster:
+Next, apply this configuration to your Kubernetes cluster to create the pod:

     ```bash
     kubectl apply -f pod-fast-llm-data-management.yaml
     ```

-    This pod will allow you to copy files to and from the inputs and results PVCs.
+    The pod will allow you to copy files to and from the inputs and results PVCs.
 You can access it by running:

     ```bash
     kubectl exec -it fast-llm-data-management -- /bin/bash